 This application exposes a list of sample entities that represent cities.
-Each entity contains several properties, like name, region, and an image.
+Each entity contains several properties, like name, region, and image.
 The user can navigate to a Fiori Object Page and replace the default image with a newly uploaded file.
 This file will be stored in an Azure storage account and the URL that references the image will then be stored in a table within HANA.

 The project contains the following modules:

-Application router module The entry point of the application which redirects all incoming traffic to the following two microservices.
+Application router module The entry point of the application redirects all incoming traffic to the following two microservices.
 This module also contains the source code of the Fiori Elements user interface.

-Server module Connects to the HDI container and exposes the annotated OData service via HTTP
+The server module Connects to the HDI container and exposes the annotated OData service via HTTP

 Uploader module Service to upload files to the Azure storage account that returns the URL to access the created resource.